Megabytes to gigabytes conversion table

 How to use it

 Enter a megabyte value and the gigabyte result updates as you type.
 Leave the toggle on decimal (1000) for storage, plans, and downloads.
 Flip it to binary (1024) if you’re matching what your OS file manager reports.
-The reference table lists common sizes both ways so you can see the gap directly.
+The conversion table above lists common sizes already worked out, so you can see the gap directly.
 All of it runs in your browser.
 Nothing you enter is uploaded, and it works offline once loaded.

 FAQ